dragonfly-science/cuckoo-migrations/README.markdown

 ### Get the code

-The easiest way is to use the `pip` installer.
+The easiest way is to use the `pip` installer:

+    pip install git+ssh://git@github.com/echweb/echweb-utils.git

 ### Modify your django settings file
  1. Add `cuckoo` to your `INSTALLED_APPS`